namakuandrew/building-flutter-ui/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+To re-build the task-provider.g.dart use the following code: flutter pub run build_runner build --delete-conflicting-outputs

 ## Main Feature
 - Heatmap: to visualise how active the user is using the green gradient colour ranging from dark green as minimal activity and light green as alot of activity is happening